Objective diameter: 30 mm

 Made in: Germany

 Blaser is a newcomer to the binoculars market (Blaser rifles and riflescopes are well known in the hunting trade).
 They target the high end of the market, with prices comparable to those of the premium manufacturers.
 Well made, solid binoculars with excellent mechanics and good optics.
+This smallest Blaser model has more recently been renamed “Globetrotter”.

 With their binoculars, hunting arms and equipment manufacturer Blaser is targeting the hunting market and currently sells the following four models: